Saterz/saterz.dev/README.md

 This website is a personal portfolio where I share:

-- Myself.
+- Info on myself.
-- A showcase of my projects.
-- Future project ideas.
+- My projects and future projects ideas.
-- Links to my social media platforms.
+- My social media links.
-- Fun facts and miscellaneous information about me.

 ---